Crotalaria cunninghamii: Known hazards

-There have been no reports of Crotalaria cunninghamii being toxic to humans, however, human toxicity has been seen in the Crotalaria genus.
-Many members of the Crotalaria genus are known to contain pyrrolizidine alkaloids, the most potent of which are monocrotaline, retrorsine and retronecine.
+There have been no reports of Crotalaria cunninghamii being toxic to humans; however, human toxicity has been seen in the Crotalaria genus.
+Many members of the Crotalaria genus are known to contain pyrrolizidine alkaloids, the most potent of which are monocrotaline, retrorsine, and retronecine.
 Pyrrolizidine alkaloids are found in 3% of plants globally.
-These alkaloids have a cumulative effect upon the body thus are completely safe if only small amounts are consumed.
-Many of these alkaloids have pronounced toxicity that has been known to decrease brain function, but the lungs and other organs may be affected as well.
+These alkaloids have a cumulative effect on the body and, thus, are entirely safe if only small amounts are consumed.
+Many of these alkaloids have pronounced toxicity known to decrease brain function, but the lungs and other organs may be affected as well.
 Mutagenic and carcinogenic properties of pyrrolizidine alkaloids have also been reported.
-Pyrrolizidine alkaloids are known to alter vitamin A metabolism in rats, depressing plasma levels in livestock livers which can be fatal in some cases for animals.
+Pyrrolizidine alkaloids are known to alter vitamin A metabolism in rats, depressing plasma levels in livestock livers, which can be fatal in some cases for animals.